What is POP / POP3 (Post Office Protocol 3)?

 Account Management

-With the account management, passwords are determined for authorized users.
+With account management, passwords are determined for authorized users.

 How to Make a Server Connection?